 According to recent sales trends, 47% of sales professionals believe seller engagement will only increase as more selling is conducted digitally.

-So there’s no better time to start leveraging website data analytics to:
+So there’s no better time to start leveraging website analytics to:

-- Give you a deeper understanding of your prospects, regardless of the industry you’re in
+Enhance your customer journeys and experience.
+Gain a deeper understanding of your prospects, regardless of the industry you’re in.

-- Show you what is and isn’t working on your website
+Identify your heat maps.
+See what is and isn’t working on your website.

-- Help you understand which website visitors are most likely to convert into buyers
+Boost conversion rates.
+Understand which website visitors are most likely to convert into buyers.

 By introducing a tracking feature like Pipedrive’s Web Visitors into the analytics mix, you can engage more leads with no extra effort.